phanumat/Documentation/getting-started/groovy-basics.rst

 Groovy Basics
 =============

-SmartThings uses the Groovy programming language.
+PEA HiVE uses the Groovy programming language.
 If you've programmed before, you can learn Groovy.

 The Groovy programming language is documented at http://www.groovy-lang.org/documentation.html.
-This tutorial will familiarize you with Groovy and its use in SmartThings, but is not a complete reference for the language.
+This tutorial will familiarize you with Groovy and its use in PEA HiVE, but is not a complete reference for the language.

 .. tip::

     If you already know Groovy, or prefer to learn as you go, you can skip this tutorial and refer to this page as a mini-reference of sorts.
-It is important, however, that you understand how Groovy is used in SmartThings.
-That is discussed in the :ref:`groovy-for-smartthings` tutorial.
+It is important, however, that you understand how Groovy is used in PEA HiVE.
+That is discussed in the :ref:`groovy-for-PEA HiVE` tutorial.

-To develop with SmartThings, you do not need to be an expert in Groovy.
-The SmartThings development environment was created to be easy-to-use, so that it does not require someone to be proficient in Groovy (or any other language).
+To develop with PEA HiVE, you do not need to be an expert in Groovy.
+The PEA HiVE development environment was created to be easy-to-use, so that it does not require someone to be proficient in Groovy (or any other language).
 That said, having a basic understanding of some of the core concepts of Groovy will help you be most productive in your development.

 ----